 Review – The Lord Gave Me a Temple – Giant Game Board

-Print another set of the following pictures: heaven, earth, and celestial glory scenes.
+Print another set of the following pictures from the original post for how to teach this song: heaven, earth, and celestial glory scenes.
 Print the larger version of the boy figures

 , and cut out each one (the words are to use as a visual aid for the song line “claim blessings promised me”).